 In an age where security is more critical than ever, strata communities are on the frontlines, fighting to protect their homes and common spaces.
 But installing security cameras in these shared areas isn’t as simple as flipping a switch.
-Whether you’re in bustling New South Wales, sunny Queensland, or sophisticated Victoria, the process of getting CCTV installed is an administrative battleground.
+Whether you’re in New South Wales, Queensland, or Victoria, the process of getting CCTV installed is an administrative battleground.
 Who decides where the cameras go?
 How do you ensure the safety of common areas without infringing on privacy rights?
 Buckle up as we take you through the twists and turns of strata CCTV regulations across these three states.

 New South Wales: Owners Corporation and CCTV Approval